Emma-Gairin/RadarOmics/README.md

 |SRR7610169 |vision   |s5-s1           | -3.772787|            0.1528812|s6    |
 |SRR7610170 |vision   |s5-s1           | -4.073592|            0.1313827|s6    |
 #
-$information provides the category, number of variables (genes here) in the category also found in the counts table, the number of PCA dimensions retained and the variance they explain (default: threshold = 0.5 - so all sum_variance_kept_pcs > 0.5), and the correlation between the extracted value for each sample and the average gene expression of all genes in the category (default: spearman correlation test).
+$information provides the category, number of features (genes here) in the category also found in the counts table, the number of PCA dimensions retained and the variance they explain (default: threshold = 0.5 - so all sum_variance_kept_pcs > 0.5), and the correlation between the extracted value for each sample and the average gene expression of all genes in the category (default: spearman correlation test).
 ```r
 head(dim_reduction_output$information)
 ```